unnati-xyz/music-generation/README.md

 3. *Matplotlib* for visualizing the input.
 4. *LAME* and *SoX* to convert mp3 files into other formats such as wav.

-## Step 1: Convertin the given mp3 files into np tensors
+## Step 1: Converting the given mp3 files into np tensors

 Type the following command into the terminal: